 At this point, the answer depends on what assumptions you plug into your computer models.
 But as the different models have been improved, they seem to be converging on a consensus: a doubling of the CO2 concentration (expected by the end of this century) will cause the earth to warm somewhere in the range of 1.1–6.4°C.

 So burning of the tropical rain forest adds to the atmospheric methane budget in two ways:

-The methane concentration in the air is presently some 1.8 parts per million, the highest level seen such measurements began.
+The methane concentration in Arctic air is presently some 1.9 parts per million, the highest level seen such measurements began.
 Although this concentration is far less than that of CO2, methane is 25 times as potent a greenhouse gas.